 Only one director is required with no restrictions on either nationality or residency.
 Details of the initial directors must be lodged with the Registrar upon incorporation.

 A single shareholder is required who may be of any nationality and residency.
 Corporate shareholders are allowed.

 The minimum share capital requirement is €1 there is no restriction on the number of shares that may be issued.
 Share capital is in Euros.

 All companies are required to submit an annual return on the anniversary date of incorporation, with the first being due 18 months after incorporation.
 Annual financial statements must be submitted to the Registrar of Companies.

 Cypriot companies require a company secretary.
-The secretary does not need to be resident in Cyprus but it is generally recommended that you use a resident secretary for tax purposes.
+It is recommended that you use a resident secretary for tax purposes.
 If you wish to establish tax residency for your company, you will need to prove that the management and administration of the company takes place in Cyprus.

-Once all necessary incorporation information has been received, including proof of identity of shareholders and directors, the incorporation is complete within five days.
+Once all necessary incorporation information has been received, including proof of identity of shareholders and directors.
+The incorporation is completed within five days.

 Cyprus Company Formation – £1500

 Company Administration & Registered Office – £480